Sexual Harassment in the Workplace

 - Having a safe grievance system to allow employees to come forward

-- Telling employees that sexual harassment is not tolerated and wrongdoers will be disciplined
+- Warning employees that neither sexual harassment nor assault is tolerated and wrongdoers will be disciplined

-- Retaliation if they tell, which is quite common when the harasser is a manager, supervisor, or other person in power
+- Jeopardizing their career advancement or employment retaliation, which is quite common when the perpetrator is a manager, supervisor, or in a position of power

-- Facing disbelief about what happened, how it happened and being accused of instigating it
+- Facing disbelief about the incident(s) and being accused of instigating it/them

 - Being labeled and ostracized from teams, groups, other coworkers if they find out